davaya/jadn-pypkg/distribution/README.rst

 * **transform:** Process a JADN schema to produce another JADN schema:

-  * resolve definitions from separate schemas into a single schema (include/import)
+  * combine definitions from separate schemas into a single schema
   * split a schema that defines multiple objects into separate schemas for each object
-  * remove unreferenced definitions
+  * remove unused definitions
-  * remove or truncate comments
+  * delete or truncate comments

 * **translate:** Convert a JADN schema into a concrete schema language: